teamcases490/amenity/README.md

 # Amenity Scoring System

-A production-ready, mathematically rigorous system for calculating amenity index scores for any location in India based on Points of Interest (POI) data natively sourced from OpenStreetMap.
+A system for calculating amenity index scores for any location in India based on Points of Interest (POI) data sourced from OpenStreetMap.
----

 ## Quick Start